Setting up High Availability - 8.0

 The quartz cluster is in active - active configuration, so any Talend Administration Center node can potentially instantiate a Job according to the schedule.

-The primary use case for the failover device is if you use a third party scheduler to trigger Jobs by using the Talend Administration Center MetaServlet (API).
-If High Availability of the Talend Administration Center web application and / or MetaServlet is required, a network failover device, such as load balancers or proxies, can be used to achieve an active – passive configuration.
+The primary use case for the failover device is when you use a third party scheduler to trigger jobs via the Talend Administration Center MetaServlet (API).
+If High Availability of the Talend Administration Center web application and / or MetaServlet is required, a network failover device (e.g. load balancers / proxies) can be used to achieve an active – passive use.